Haley Reinhart

-Reinhart made her live-action acting debut in Robert Rodriguez's science fiction superhero film, We Can Be Heroes, released in 2020 via Netflix.
-On September 4, 2022, Reinhart released her new EP "Off The Ground".
-In support of the release, Reinhart headlined theaters throughout the Midwest.
-In Winter 2023, Reinhart will continue her "Off The Ground Tour" throughout North America.
+Reinhart made her live-action acting debut in the 2020 film We Can Be Heroes.
+On September 4, 2022, she released her new EP, "Off the Ground".
+In winter 2023, she continued her "Off the Ground Tour" throughout North America.

 Early life

 Haley Elizabeth Reinhart was born in Wheeling, Illinois, on September 9, 1990, to Patti Miller-Reinhart and Harry Reinhart, both of whom are musicians and native Chicagoans from the north side and south side, respectively.
-She has one sister, Angela, who is five years younger than she.
+She has one sister, Angela, who is five years younger than her.
 Angela is a singer-songwriter and musician, as well, and she primarily performs indie folk music.
 Reinhart is of German, Irish, and Italian descent.
 Around the age of three, her parents would hold her up on stage and have her sing the chorus or vocal harmonies for "Brown Eyed Girl".
 She began singing seriously when she was 7 or 8 years old, performing with her parents' band, Midnight, which covers rock songs from the 1960s and 1970s.
 Reinhart's mother was also the lead singer for a band called The Company She Keeps before she joined Midnight in 1977.
 When she was nine years old, Reinhart sang LeAnn Rimes' 1996 arrangement of Bill Mack's 1958 classic, "Blue", on a big stage at a tattoo convention, and she was met with "overwhelming" support from the audience.
 She has been writing poetry since she was eight years old and has competed in many poetry slam competitions throughout her life.
 She also has a passion for improv and has been active in plays, musicals, and skit performances since childhood.
 Reinhart began writing songs in Middle School, and she explains that "when I give myself the time to sit down, and reflect, and feel, and let things come out, I find that it's very easy for me to do."
 She had several hundred compositions saved on her cell phone before it broke, losing all of the material.
 Reinhart had planned on auditioning for American Idol ever since middle school, where she received an award at the end of the year for student "Most Likely to Be on American Idol".